odinuv/web/articles/programming/git.md

 You should use branches wisely to distinguish between finished and unfinished work.
 Branches are used by teams to avoid incorporating of unfinished work.
 You only merge a branch when somebody else approved it (tested and reviewed your code for given feature).
 There are multiple strategies of using branches and merging (and rebasing) but it is not in the scope of this article.

+It is possible to switch between branches (using `git checkout <branch-name>` command), but you have to commit or stash changes before doing so.
+This command effectively changes the contents of your project directory -- working copy, some files will change their contents or they may be removed at all, because different branch is in different state.
+Do not worry, Git repository contains all committed work and when you switch back to previous branch, your files will reappear again.

 ### Merge
 [Read documentation](https://git-scm.com/docs/git-merge)